-Five independent judges rate each of these criteria on a scale ranging from 0 to 5.
+Three independent judges rate each of these criteria on a scale ranging from 0 to 5.
 The applicant accumulating the highest total point score will receive the award.
-In the event of a tie, the five judges will vote independently for one of the tied presentations.
+In the event of a tie, the three judges will vote independently for one of the tied presentations.
 The total votes then determine the recipient of the award.

 How to Apply.
 Complete the online Abstract Submission Form including: